bartificer/programming-by-stealth/docs/pbs72.md

 };
 ```

-The form’s submit hander can then be updated to simply become:
+The form’s submit handler can then be updated to simply become:

 ```JavaScript
 // add a submit handler to the timer form